IDEP-network/testnet-binaries/Denali-0.0.1/UPTAKE.md

 <h1><p align="center"><img alt="Banner" src="Denali.png" /></p></h1>

-# Denali Test Network

-## How to use the UPTAKE module to create NFT's
+# How to use the UPTAKE module to create NFT's in Denali Test Network

 ### 1. Create a Collection (Denomination)